falmar/todo-api/README.md

 $ vi .env
 ```

-Your .env file should look similar to this, change whatever is neccessary
+Edit the .env file that should look similar to this.
+Change whatever is neccessary

 ```
 # BASIC